Balm Bench

 Black cumin seed oil is a liquid triglyceride oil with a fatty acid profile led by linoleic and oleic acids, plus smaller amounts of palmitic and stearic.
 That balance keeps it fluid at room temperature, helps it spread fast, and gives it a less waxy feel than high-stearic fats.

-Its strong identity comes from minor compounds in the unsaponifiable and volatile fractions, which influence color, aroma, and oxidation behavior.
+Its color and peppery smell come from minor compounds outside the main fatty-acid profile, which influence color, aroma, and oxidation behavior.
 It leaves an emollient surface film like other carrier oils, but its unsaturation still means heat, air, and light matter.
-Treat it like a moderate-stability oil and protect both the bottle and the finished batch accordingly.
+Treat it like a moderate-stability oil and protect both the bottle and the finished batch from rough storage.